nicholas-maspons/dynamic-web-applications/Week-03/README.md

     - proptypes not working? delete that later maybe. or just leave the example since i think its correct

+    - explain how the button in the pages vs button only example are slightly diff

+but if i didn't have the json , tailwind config, and src, what steps would I have taken.
+I tried but ended up with a different tailwind version and nothing worked
 rest:
 npm install classnames
 npm install prop-types or npm i prop-types